Old Town Hall at Marienplatz Square.

 Advertising

 I have lived in Munich for almost a decade and am still discovering different sides to this famously traditional city.
 When friends and family come to visit, we’ll of course visit the Old Town and other main attractions, but I also like to show them some lesser-known spots, such as the former Olympic Village or Bahnwärter Thiel, an alternative cultural space popular with street artists.
+Outside of Oktoberfest, you’ll find many other events and smaller folk festivals taking place, not to mention regular flea markets held in neighbourhood backyards.

 Kate Mann is a writer based in Munich.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelinesThis guide includes affiliate links, which have no influence on our editorial content.
 For more information, see our affiliate guidelines

-Best things to do in Munich
+What to see in Munich

 • Attractions